-9. It’s Pajama Day, Crazy Sock Day, or Backwards Day at least once a week—for you and your kids.
+9. It’s Pajama Day, Silly Sock Day, or Backwards Day at least once a week—for you and your kids.

 10. You stopped helping with homework last month.
 Do they even still have homework?
 I thought that ended when standardized testing started in the middle of April.

 11. You haven’t looked in your kids’ backpacks in three weeks.
 It’s anybody’s guess what’s in there.
 Homework assignments?
 Lunch boxes?
 Permissions slips for a field trip?

 12. You’ve stopped packing lunches.
 Your kids know that if they don’t slap two slices of bread around a piece of floppy bologna, it will be a hot lunch day.

 13. Your motto is “Good Enough.”
 Homework is half-finished?
 Good enough.
 Kids are wearing a clean-ish shirts?
 Good enough.
 You filled in the entire month’s reading chart on the last day of the month?
 Good enough.

 14. Your car has been taken over by soccer and baseball equipment.
 Muddy cleats, smelly socks, and equipment bags that could fit a full-grown adult have taken up permanent residence in your already packed minivan.

 15. Bedtime gets later and later, which of course means mornings are harder and harder.